hgaiser/moonshine/README.md

 1. **NVIDIA GPU**.
 Moonshine uses NvFBC to capture the desktop, which is a NVIDIA library for retrieving the latest buffer from the GPU.
 There is currently no plan to support other hardware.
 1. **(Arch) Linux**.
 Although this software should theoretically run on any Linux distribution, it is only tested on Arch Linux.
 Windows is currently not supported.
 It should be relatively simple to add Windows compatibility, but at least the input (mouse / keyboard / gamepad) and audio won't work since these use Linux specific libraries.
 Perhaps in the future, more OS's will be supported (contributions are welcome).
 For now the focus is on Arch Linux.
 1. **Steam Deck / PS4 / PS5 controller**.
 Similarly, this project is only tested on the mentioned controllers.
 It works well in those cases, other controllers might work, they might not work.
+1. **Moonlight v5.0.0 or higher**.
+This is untested and likely not working for older Moonlight versions.

 ## Installation